LeNPaul/full-circle/_posts/2018-06-3-how-to-stop-worrying.md

 Here is a favourite quote of mine that sums it all up nicely:

-> I’ve had a lot of worries in my life, most of which never happened. -Mark Twain
+> I’ve had a lot of worries in my life, most of which never happened. - Mark Twain

 ### References